ITER: Iterative Neural Repair for Multi-Location Patches: Introduction

 \textbf{Problem 2: One-step repair is fundamentally limited for repairing multi-location bugs.} A multi-location patch is a patch that requires edits at multiple, non-contiguous locations in a program.
 It is known that generating multi-location patches is especially challenging \cite{varfix}.
 There are only a few works target to repair multi-location bugs, with mixed success \cite{dear-icse22,varfix,hercules}.
 Repairing multi-location bugs needs to address two key challenges.
 The first challenge is judging partial correctness in order to decide whether a work-in-progress patch should be discarded or further improved.
 The second challenge is to correctly locate all buggy locations: most APR is founded on spectrum-based fault localization \cite{fl-tool} which only outputs single lines in isolation, and not tuples of lines that should be changed together.

-To address the above two problems, we devise a novel program repair approach \approach, whose primary aim is to improve partial patches until the become correct.
-The radical novelty of \approach is to conduct an iterative repair process based on partial patches obtained in the repair attempts.
+To address the above two problems, we devise a novel program repair approach ITER, whose primary aim is to improve partial patches until they become correct. \ICSERevision{ The novelty of ITER is to conduct an iterative patch refinement process, coupled with iterative fault localization based on the partial patches obtained in previous repair steps.
+This patch refinement process leads to an updated test execution result, consequently improving the accuracy of fault localization.
+To our knowledge, the iterative repair process has been demonstrated by only a few works such as GenProg \cite{genpro2009}, DeepFix \cite{deepfix} and an early work from Arcuri and Yao \cite{co-evolutionary-Arcuri-Yao-2008}.
+ITER builds upon this iteration idea by introducing two unique components: 1) iterative patch refinement to keep and improve the intermediate patches while previous works choose to discard them and 2) iterative fault localization with the partial patches to obtain an updated list of suspicious locations. }

-\textbf{Solution 1: Iteration over partial patches.} \autoref{fig:motivating-sketch} shows a sketch of iterative repair.
+\textbf{Solution 1: Iteration over partial patches} \autoref{fig:motivating-sketch} shows a sketch of iterative repair.
 Existing work generates all candidate patches independently and without interaction, as highlighted in the yellow bar area.
 One-step repair would completely discard all non-plausible patches.
 Departing away from one-step repair, \approach considers partial patches as the basis for further improvement.
-For example, in the second row of \autoref{fig:partial-ce-example}, \approach takes first patch compilation error to further improve it, to turn it into a compilable patch with a test failure and then into a plausible patch that passes all tests. \approach chains compilation error repair and functional error repair in arbitrary order, as shown in the different rows of \autoref{fig:partial-ce-example}.
+For example, in the second row of \ICSERevision{\autoref{fig:motivating-sketch}} , \approach takes the first patch compilation error to further improve it, to turn it into a compilable patch with a test failure and then into a plausible patch that passes all tests. \approach chains compilation error repair and functional error repair in arbitrary order, as shown in the different rows of \ICSERevision{\autoref{fig:motivating-sketch}}. \ICSERevision{The iteration over partial patches serves in both training and inference stages.
+The iterative training process not only enables the data augmentation with diverse training samples, but also enables the neural network to be trained with its own output, which subsequently becomes the new input in the next iteration.}

+\ICSERevision{It is worth noting that prior work by Bhatia et al. \cite{chaining-repair} also explore the concept of chaining compilation error repair and functional error repair.
+However, their approach utilizes two separate models, whereas ITER accomplishes this chaining using a single repair model.
+Additionally, ITER allows the flexibility of arbitrary orders for conducting compilation error repair and functional error repair, whereas the prior work strictly follows a sequential order of first addressing compilation errors and then fixing functional errors. }